-MST, MSEd, Post Masters Certificate, and MBA candidates must file an application and pay the appropriate fee.
+MST, M.S.
+Ed., Post Master's Certificate, MBA, and MPA-CJ candidates must file an application and pay the appropriate fee.
 Applications are available in the respective offices of their School.
 All degree and certificates are conferred at the annual Commencement held on campus in May.
-Candidates for MSEd in Reading or Special Education and MBA candidates who have completed all but 6 credits of their graduate programs and who register to take the remaining 6 credits during the immediate summer session may participate in the May commencement ceremonies.
+Candidates for M.S.
+Ed. in Reading or Special Education and MBA candidates who have completed all but 6 credits of their graduate programs and who register to take the remaining 6 credits during the immediate summer session may participate in the May commencement ceremonies.
+MPA-CJ candidates who expect to complete their capstone seminar and project (assuming advisors are available) during the immediate summer session, and who have completed all other degree requirements, may participate in the May commencement ceremonies.
 Participating in commencement ceremonies does not eliminate any requirements of graduate programs.

 MST and MSEd candidates who have completed a minimum of 36 credits according to the registered degree curriculum and who have maintained a GPA. of 3.0, are eligible for graduation.
-MBA candidates who have completed their programs according to the approved curriculum and who have maintained a GPA of 3.0 are eligible for graduation.
-MBA candidates must file an application and pay the appropriate fee by the dates listed below:
+MBA and MPA-CJ candidates who have completed their programs according to the approved curriculum and who have maintained a GPA of 3.0 are eligible for graduation.
+MPA-CJ candidates also need to be within two months of completing their thesis (approval must be obtained from the Program Director).
+MBA and MPA-CJ candidates must file an application and pay the appropriate fee by the dates listed below: